 - Keep the dental implants clean, but only brush the top surface at first

-- The stitches that Dr. Gocke places will fall out on their own.
-At that point, you can use a regular, non-electric toothbrush for your teeth, which our office can provide
+- The stitches that Dr. Gocke and Dr. McAdams place will fall out on their own.
+At that point, you can use a regular, non-electric toothbrush for your teeth, which our office can provide.

-Dr. Gocke sees his McLean patients a week after their procedure.
+Dr. Gocke and Dr. McAdams see their McLean patients a week after their procedure.
 Most dental implants need about three months to heal, at which point patients return for a second follow-up appointment.
-Once Dr. Gocke determines that the implants are ready, he will refer you back to your dentist, who will attach the final crowns and complete the treatment.
+Once they determine that the implants are ready, our surgeons will refer you back to your dentist, who will attach the final crowns and complete the treatment.

 Dental Implants Frequently Asked Questions